arteeh/aframe/README.md

 Access a linux server in virtual space.
 Enter an domain name or IP address, login and a physical terminal will appear, alongside server and container statistics.

 The less keyboard typing, the better.
 How do we do that?

+This is a case where an aframe site can be used to perform tasks that you'd normally do on a PC.
+What other IRL tasks would be cool to do in a-frame?

 ## Live Home